yinzheng-zhong/LMTerminalFusion/README.md

 Set the `context over flow policy` to `Keep the system prompt and the first user message, truncate middle`.

 ### Docker
-Run this program in a docker container is recommended.
-If you don't mind the LM messing up your system, you can run it directly (which I normally does).
+Running this program in a docker container is recommended.
+If you don't mind the LM messing up your system, you can run it directly (which I normally do).

 ## Future Works
-This project is still in its early stage.
+This project is still in its early stages.
 The following features are planned to be added in the future:

 - [] Add the ability to scrape the web
 - [] Add the ability to insert additional human input